Troubadour Signs Letter of Intent to Acquire Historic Zeballos High-Grade Gold Mining Camp, B.C.

 The transaction is an arm's length transaction and a finder's fees in common shares equal to 7% of the First Payment.

-The Agreement and the transactions contemplated therein are subject to the acceptance of the TSX Venture Exchange.
+The Agreement and the transactions contemplated therein, including the Financing, are subject to the acceptance of the TSX Venture Exchange.

 About Surespan